 This discipline followed principles outlined in Daily Shift Planning for Cloud Kitchens.

-Trial-and-error feels productive but often hides structural problems.
-Scalable kitchens choose systems over experimentation.
-CKaaS replaced uncertainty with control.
+Trial-and-error feels productive, but it often hides structural problems.
+Scalable kitchens choose systems over constant experimentation.
+CKaaS replaced uncertainty with control, confusion with clarity, and repeated mistakes with repeatable execution.

 Related Case Studies and Reads